-(67) Please see ENTSOG's response to consultation template:

-template on ACER's website (68) as on online tool for the national consultations per Article 26(1).
+ACER has consulted with ENTSOG on the draft consultation template, and ENTSOG's response has been published on ENTSOG's website).
+ACER has published the final consultation template on ACER's website) as on online tool for the national consultations per Article 26(1).
 Such online tool is a communication channel serving several purposes: